Financial Help for Low-Income Households in 2026: Grants, Assistance Programs, and Loan Options

 To determine eligibility, these programs use income levels, as well as residency and categorical (age, family size, disability, etc.) requirements.
 Determining whether or not you are eligible can, in some cases, be challenging as the process is not consistent from state to state and from program to program.

-If your state has implemented an integrated eligibility systems (IES) project, you would be able to take advantage of this technology.
+If your state has implemented an integrated eligibility system (IES) project, you would be able to take advantage of this technology.
 After you complete a special form, the program should determine all the human services programs that you are eligible for.

 If your state does not yet have such a technology, spending some time making the right phone calls and attending a few appointments would be worth it, as you’ll finally be able to receive the assistance that you qualify for.